 To choose the right CMS for your team – and to avoid making mistakes, follow these 10 tips below:

 It is very enticing to believe that your team can build a custom CMS, including open source.
 However, we have never seen it work.
-No matter how much you plan for it, your team does not have the years of experience that lends a capable hand to handle many complexities that come with a CMS.
+No matter how much you plan for it, your team does not have the years of experience that lends a capable hand to handling many complexities that come with a CMS.
 The amount of developer support required in the long-term outweighs the cost of selecting and purchasing a CMS; and not to mention, custom builds are prone-to-fail.

 That is a recipe for disaster.
 Your development speed should not dictate your business moves.
 Make sure you pick a content management solution that enables your teams to focus on implementing campaigns and strategies that increase web traffic instead of spending excessive amounts of time on managing the technology.

 Scalability should come as a no-brainer.
 Change is inevitable for any growing business, and changes impact your websites.
 Make sure you choose a CMS solution that can quickly grow and scale as-needed.